top of page

 The shrill sound of the Korvok ship echoed through the prison corridor again.
 Xander sat on the ground and covered his ears.
 The violent shaking soon followed.
 He watched as the geometric ship retracted its anchor and floated up into the sky.

 The cheers resumed.
 Barbarians heckled the slaves as they distributed the newly dropped supply crates.
 Gargling sounds turned into voices as they approached the prison cell.
-The two barbarians from the day before, Arnok and Ruuk, appeared by the red-hot gate.
-They clanged their glowing swords on it.
+The two barbarians from the day before, Arnok and Ruuk, came down the corridor.
+They each had a glowing sword now, clanging them on the red-hot gate as they arrived.

 “Quiet,” Arnok said.
 “There are plans for these two.”